 What is Toxoplasmosis?

-Toxoplasmosis is the disease process that is caused by a protozoal (that is, single celled) parasite called T. gondii.
+Toxoplasmosis is a disease process caused by a protozoal (single-celled) parasite called Toxoplasmosis gondii.
 This parasite can infect any warm-blooded animal, including dogs, cats, and people.
-Although dogs can become infected by this parasite, they are not the definitive host.
-When a T. gondii organism infects a dog it cannot complete its life cycle but it can still cause a generalize infection as it spreads throughout your dog's body.
+Although dogs can become infected by this parasite, the T. gondii organism cannot complete its life cycle in the dog as it can in the cat (the only definitive host).

-Since the parasite can spread and encyst itself anywhere throughout the body, the symptoms of infection are varied and depend entirely on where the parasite ends up.
+The T. gondii organism can spread and encyst itself anywhere in the body, so the symptoms of infection are varied and depend on where the parasites are located.

 How to Prevent Toxoplasmosis

-For dogs that have limited exposure to cats or cat litter boxes, T. gondii is most often transmitted through the ingestion of raw or undercooked meat.
-Try to prevent your dog from hunting or scavenging wild animals as much as possible.
-If you are interested in feeding your dog a raw diet, there are commercial freeze-dried brands and varieties that undergo a process called high pressure pasteurization.
+If you are interested in feeding your dog a raw diet, there are commercial freeze-dried brands and varieties that undergo a process called high-pressure pasteurization.
 This is a process that kills any potential pathogens within the food without actually cooking it.
-If you give your dog fresh fruit or vegetables as a treat or as part of a home-made diet, ensure that they are properly washed before feeding.